 We offer three convenient payment options.

 - To pay online simply Log-In Here using the last six digits of your real estate license and DMAR Password.

 - To pay by check, please make your check payable to DMAR and mail to: 4601 DTC Blvd.
 Suite 100, Denver, CO 80237.

 - If you prefer to pay in person with check, money orders, credit card or cash you can do so at any of our office locations during regular business hours.

 DMAR members have access to a wide array of benefits, business tools, real estate market data, educational opportunities and discounted programs designed to help them success in the today’s market.
 In addition, your dues dollars go towards public policy initiatives that protect homeownership and your business.
 You also gain access to the Legal Hotline through the Colorado Association of REALTORS® (CAR) and many member-only services and programs through the National Association of REALTORS® (NAR).
 To learn more visit dmarealtors.com/membership-benefits.

 When I renew, do I have an option to make payments on my membership dues?

-Yes, for your convenience we offer a four-part payment plan that is available during the membership renewal process, which is paid by an automatic charge on your credit card with a $30 processing fee included in the plan.
+Yes, for your convenience we offer a four-part payment plan that is available during the membership renewal process, which is paid by an automatic charge on your credit card with a $32 processing fee included in the plan.
 There is a limited time to sign-up for the renewal payment plan.
-Please note that the deadline to sign-up for our payment plan varies depending on when membership dues are billed, but typically the deadline is near mid-October every year.
-Click here to go to fill out the required form.
+Please note that the deadline to sign-up for the payment plan is October 30.
+Click here to fill out the required form.